 Human Resources Modernization

 The modernization of human resources functions will update processes and align complex activities with regulatory requirements and best practices to create a consistent HR experience across colleges and divisions.
+Review progress of individual modernization priorities.

 Image